 Better Beaches for Jamaicans (BBFJ)

-Jamaica has 85 public bathing beaches, which are designated for the use and enjoyment of the Jamaican people and are governed by beach licenses.
+Jamaica has 86 public bathing beaches, which are designated for the use and enjoyment of the Jamaican people under law and are governed by beach licenses.
 They are also important sources of livelihoods for Jamaicans, affording communities opportunities for income generation via cook shops, water sports, and other recreational activities.
 Some public beaches are designated as both bathing beaches and fishing beaches, but the two categories are not necessarily mutually exclusive.

 According to Jamaica’s draft Beach Policy (2000), public beaches in Jamaica are poorly managed.
 Threats to Jamaica’s public beaches include beach erosion, theft of sand, illegal developments, squatting, removal or degradation of important natural resources, pollution by solid waste and/or poorly treated sewage, poaching of threatened wildlife, and over-fishing.
 Many people using Jamaican public beaches demonstrate poor knowledge, attitudes and practices.
 Beach users are careless with solid waste and damage beaches’ ecological features by removing coral, destroying mangroves, and harming wildlife, etc. Poor sanitation practices are also common.